 Instances of HighResolutionTime may not be created, as the class exists to provide a common parent type for the other two classes.
 An instance of AbsoluteTime encapsulates an absolute time.
-An instance of RelativeTime encapsulates a point in time that is relative to some other absolute time value, which can be used to describe an unbound length of time.
+An instance of RelativeTime encapsulates a point in time that is relative to some other absolute time value, which can be used to describe a time duration.